-All I can say is that the Buffalo Plaid craze has hit me too!
+All I can say is that the buffalo plaid craze has hit me too!
 What is it about this simplistic lumberjack pattern making Farmhouse lovers all around go gaga for this look?
 Every year it seems to grow in popularity, and this year is no exception.
 Today I want to show you just how simple it is to add this pattern to mason jars.
 You can add this pattern to many surfaces, but I particularly love the mason jar.
-Takes me back to a simpler time when I was a little girl on the farm. *disclaimer… if you’re a perfectionist, this project my cause some distress.
+Takes me back to a simpler time when I was a little girl on the farm. *disclaimer… if you’re a perfectionist, this project may cause some distress.
 Seriously!

 How To Paint Buffalo Plaid Mason Jar

 I chose a Mason Jar Canister to paint this buffalo plaid pattern on because of its size.
 It has great storage potential, and I can always use another container.
 This would make a cute gift too!

 Supplies list for this project: